Bhrahmapuram fire

-Bhrahmapuram landfill is located on 110 acres of land owned by Kochi Corporation at Bhrahmapuram in Vadavukot-Puthankurish Panchayat, 17 km away from Kochi city.
-A major fire broke out at Bhrahmapuram waste storage center on 2 March 2023 at around three in the afternoon.
+In March 2023, a major fire broke out at the 110-acre Bhrahmapuram landfill site at Bhrahmapuram in Vadavukot-Puthankurish Panchayat, 17 km from Kochi city.
+The fire began on 2 March 2023 at around three in the afternoon.
 Smoke rising from Bhrahmapuram made life difficult for the people of Ernakulam.
 Due to the high level of air pollution after the fire in Ernakulam district, many people experienced cough, difficulty in breathing, headache, dizziness, eye discomfort and itching.
 It took 12-13 days for the fire to be brought under control.
+Weeks after the devastating fire at the Brahmapuram landfill, another fire was reported on 26 March.

 Origin of fire

 The fire brigade received information about the fire at 3.30 pm on 2 March 2023.
 In the district collector's report, the time reported was 4.15 pm.
 By the time, the locals arrived at the place within half an hour.
 The fire originated at the sector one.
 There were pocklines and excavators but no manpower to operate them.
 Garbages on the road made it impossible for fire rescue vehicles to pass to the spot.
 This was the fifth time that the garbage dump caught fire at Bhrahmapuram, but this time the condition of this fire was serious.
 Areas miles away from Bhrahmapuram were engulfed in smoke.
 Many people suffered from suffocation and dizziness and had to seek medical help.
 Many people and medias alleged that the situation was made worse by the failure of the authorities who did not take care to clear the garbage or prepare fire fighting systems despite giving accurate warnings.